yeabsira-mesfin/Road_To_Portfolio/Note.md

 #  A token refers to the smallest individual units of a program.
 Such as keywords, identifiers, operators, literals, and punctuation.

+# PORT refers to a virtual communication endpoint between different processes or services running on a computer.
+Ports are used to facilitate communication between these processes over a network.

+# Ports are identified by numbers, ranging from 0 to 65535.
+Ports from 0 to 1023 are reserved for well-known services, such as HTTP (port 80) and HTTPS (port 443), while ports from 1024 to 49151 are registered for specific purposes by the Internet Assigned Numbers Authority (IANA).
+Ports from 49152 to 65535 are available for dynamic or private use

+# CRUD (create, read, update and delete.)